It is all on my blog.

 I know Satan is for real because for over two decades I chased the dream of being a recognized writer, and being paid to write short stories.
 It wasn't until three years ago when I stopped chasing the rainbow and learned not to hate myself for not being able to attain the goals I set that I came to like writing again, after hating writing for several years prior, also I learned to like myself as friends told me they noticed a radical change in my personality when I stopped chasing the money, and wrote for the enjoyment again.

 With the Lord's help I came to realize that giving is the the source of happiness, not seeking money; that is why I am writing on my blog not trying to sell any e-books from now on.
+I had hoped for a little success in writing Christian fiction short stories to end my tenure as a writer, but they never came.

 A hard road to walk.